 - 1. Duration: Specify the length of the study, up to 170 minutes.
 The maximum durations are as follows: 25 mins (for 0.5 credit), 50 mins (for 1 credit), 80 mins (for 1.5 credits), 110 mins (for 2 credits), 140 mins (for 2.5 credits), and 170 mins (for 3 credits). - a.
 It is acceptable for researchers to use a blank space to be filled in later. - b.
 It is acceptable for the wording to be in terms of hours, not minutes (1 hour, 2 hours, 3 hours, etc.). - c.
 Sample text: "The study will take under 50 minutes to complete."
 "The study will take about 2 hours to do."
-"The experiment will last approximately , and you will receive one course credit for each hour of participation." - Credit Received: Specify the number of credits (0.5, 1, 1.5, 2, 2.5, or 3).
-Credits must be evenly divisible by 0.5 (e.g., no 0.75 credits, 1.2 credits, etc.).
-This description should be phrased in terms of subject pool credit with no mention of Psychology 100 credit.
-Sample text: "You will receive 1 course credit (1 subject pool hour) for participating in this study." - 3.
-Early Withdrawal: As of Fall 2009, we give prorated credit for partial completion of multihour and multi-session studies.
-The informed consent form should, therefore, vary depending on the type of study. - a.
-For 0.5-credit or 1-credit studies, specify that participant can withdraw at any time but if they do so, they won't receive credit.
-Sample text: "Your participation in this study is voluntary, and you may withdraw from the study at any time without penalty (but you will not receive credit)."
+"The experiment will last approximately , and you will receive one course credit for each hour of participation." - 2.
+Credit Received: Specify the number of credits (0.5, 1, 1.5, 2, 2.5, or 3).
+Credits must be evenly divisible by 0.5 (e.g., no 0.75 credits, 1.2 credits, etc.) and are fixed for all participants in a given study (e.g., you cannot offer bonus credits based on performance, etc.).
+This credit description should be phrased in terms of subject pool credit with no mention of Psychology 100 credit.

+Sample text: "You will receive 1 course credit (1 subject pool hour) for participating in this study."

+- 3. Early Withdrawal: As of Fall 2009, we give prorated credit for partial completion of multihour and multi-session studies.
+The informed consent form should, therefore, vary depending on the duration/type of study. - a.
+For 0.5-credit or 1-credit studies, specify that participant can withdraw at any time but if they do so, they won't receive any credit.

-- b.
-For longer studies (more than 50 minutes), specify that participant can withdraw at any time and that they will receive prorated credit reflecting completed segments of participation (e.g., 1 credit for 50-110 minutes, 2 credits for more than 110 minutes).
+- Sample text: "Your participation in this study is voluntary, and you may withdraw from the study at any time without penalty (but you will not receive credit)." - b.
+For longer studies (more than 50 minutes), specify that participant can withdraw at any time and that they will receive prorated credit reflecting completed segments of participation (e.g., If a student withdraws from a 3-credit study after participating for ~80 minutes, they will receive 1.5 credit).
 The Consent Form must also mention the Early Withdrawal Form, which is part of the procedure for early withdrawals. - c.
-Multi-Session studies (more than one session) are formally identical to longer studies (see above), except that it must be made clear to participants that if they decide to stop participating in a study between sessions, they will have to submit the Early Withdrawal Form in order to get prorated credit. - 4.
+For Multi-Session studies (more than one session), specify that if a student decides to stop participating in between sessions, they will need to cancel their subsequent session(s) prior to the study cancellation deadline indicated on SONA.
+Students will not receive credit for the sessions they do not participate in. - 4.
 Changes to Consent Forms: The HSC Reviewer will detail changes that need to be made.
 They may send this information to the Participant Pool Coordinator, who will communicate this with the Researcher.
 The Researcher is responsible for making the changes and submitting the consent form and amendment form to the IRB.
 The amendment form is on the IRB website.
 Once it is approved by the IRB, the Researcher will send the newly approved consent form and approval letter to the Pool Coordinator, who will forward the documents to the Reviewer.
 The Reviewer will send final approval to the Pool Coordinator.